Our Team

 Branch: United States Air Force

-Years Served: May 2002 – October 2006
+Years Served: May 2002 – Oct 2006

 Rank: Senior Airman

-Military Occupation: Air Transportation Specialist
+Military Occupation: Air Transport Specialist

 Tell us a little about you outside of the military: